 Here in Britain, the Festival of Speed at Goodwood will be celebrating the anniversary from July 12–15 and in the USA, the Rennsport Reunion in California from September 27–30 will also be marking Porsche’s 70th birthday.

-So there’s lots going on, and plenty of opportunity to pay homage to this iconic sports car marque over the weeks and months ahead!
+So there’s lots going on, and plenty of opportunities to pay homage to this iconic sports car marque over the weeks and months ahead!